barv123/content-based-movie-recommender/README.md

 The first recommendation has similarity `1.000` because its active genre vector is identical to the Toy Story genre vector in the features used by this model.

-This illustrates an important characteristic of genre-only content representations: two semantically different movies may become indistinguishable when they have exactly the same metadata vector.
+This illustrates an important limitation of genre-only representations: two different movies can become indistinguishable when they have the same metadata vector.

 ---

-# 6. Profile-Based Recommendation
+# 7. Profile-Based Recommendation

 A single active movie represents immediate context, but it may not reflect the user's broader preferences.